gadicohen93/action-grounding/MATS_APPLICATION.md

 ## Key Takeaway

-We provide preliminary evidence that language models maintain internal representations of whether they performed actions, separable from their textual narratives.
-Linear probes detect this "action-grounding" signal with 95%+ accuracy and correctly identify fake action claims in 81% of cases.
+We provide structured, quantitative evidence that language models maintain internal representations of whether they performed actions, separable from their textual narratives.
+Linear probes detect this "action-grounding" signal with 95%+ accuracy, and in the majority of fake episodes (81%), the probe correctly predicts that no action occurred despite the model's false narrative.
 The representation generalizes across tool types (94.4% cross-tool transfer), suggesting it may reflect a general feature of agent cognition rather than task-specific artifacts.

 While limited to one model and domain, these findings demonstrate a pragmatic methodology for studying how LLMs represent ground truth versus claims — with direct relevance to monitoring deployed agents and understanding mechanistic sources of misalignment.